sbt/sbt-jni/README.md

 - Automake
 - CMake

-*Make sure the native build configurations respect the arguments and output directories as specified in the [native build templates](templates)*
+*Make sure the native build configurations respect the arguments and output directories as specified in the sample build configurations.*

 ### JniLoading
 *Add to sub-projects: JVM*